 Policy Name: Child Protection and Safeguarding Policy

-Version: 3
+Version: 4

-Date published: 28 th March 2024
+Date published: 1 st September 2024

-Date to be reviewed by: Ongoing but no later than 27 th March 2025
+Date to be reviewed by: Ongoing but no later than July 2025

 Role of Reviewer: Trust Designated Safeguarding Officer

 Statutory (Y/N): Υ

 Published on website: 1A

 Policy Level: 1/3

 Relevant to: All

 Produced in consultation with: School DSL's and CEO

 Approved by: Trust Board

-Approval date: 27 th March 2024
+Approval date: 17 th July 2024

 Publication on website

-Denbigh Alliance website Sc School website
+Denbigh enbigh Alliance website School website vebsite

-1 Statutory publication Α Statutory publication
+1 Statutory publication А Statutory publication

 2 Good practice В Good practice

 3 Not required С Not required

-Po Policy level 1 Trust wide Single policy relevant to everyone and consistently applied across all schools and departments, with no variation. e.g. Complaints procedure Statutory policies approved by the Denbigh Alliance Board of Trustees (or designated Trustee Committee).
+Policy level 1 Trust wide Single policy relevant to everyone and consistently applied across all schools and departments, with no variation. e.g. Complaints procedure Statutory policies approved by the Denbigh Alliance Board of Trustees (or designated Trustee Committee).
 Non-statutory policies approved by the CEO with exception of Executive Pay.
 2 Trust core values This policy defines the Trust core values in the form of a Trust statement to be incorporated fully into all other policies on this subject, that in addition contain relevant information, procedures and or processes contextualised to that school. e.g. Safeguarding, Behaviour Statements in statutory policies approved by the Denbigh Alliance Board of Trustees (or designated Trustee Committee).
 Statements in non-statutory polices approved by the CEO.
 Policy approved by Local School Board.
 3 School/department These policies/procedures are defined independently by schools as appropriate.
 E.g. Anti-bullying Approved by Local School Board.